Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • zinc (necessary element for the functioning of the immune system, takes an active part in the fight against infectious diseases) – beef chicken liver, pine nuts, peanuts ( raw or dried), meat ( beef, lamb, pork);

-• chromium (reduces anxiety and reduces fatigue) - fish ( tuna, capelin), beef liver, shrimp;
+• chromium (reduces anxiety and fatigue) - fish ( tuna, capelin), beef liver, shrimp;

-• chlorine (helps to remove toxins and toxins from the body, improves digestion) - mackerel, anchovies, crucian carp, rice, chicken eggs;
+• chlorine (helps remove toxins and waste from the body, improves digestion) – mackerel, anchovies, crucian carp, rice, chicken eggs;

 • phosphorus (normalizes mental activity, takes part in the processes of energy production for the body) – soft cheeses ( camembert, brie), cheese, flounder, horse mackerel, mackerel;

-• sodium (It has great importance For correct operation digestive and excretory systems ) – sea kale, mussels, sardines, sea crayfish;
+• sodium (has great value For proper operation digestive and excretory systems ) – seaweed, mussels, sardines, sea crayfish;

 • cobalt (supports the immune and nervous systems) – squid, tuna, sardines, sea bass, semolina;

-• potassium (promotes the removal of toxins from the body, helps prevent depression) - dried apricots, beans, seaweed, prunes, raisins;
+• potassium (helps remove toxins from the body, helps prevent depression) – dried apricots, beans, seaweed, prunes, raisins;

-• iron (improves the body's defense against bacteria, takes part in the neutralization of harmful substances that enter the body) - pork and beef liver, spinach, lentils, buckwheat and barley groats, oatmeal;
+• iron (improves the body's defense against bacteria, takes part in the neutralization of harmful substances that enter the body) – pork and beef liver, spinach, lentils, buckwheat and barley, oatmeal;

-• bromine (soothes nervous system ) - wheat, barley groats, beans, peanuts, almonds.
+• bromine (calms down nervous system ) – wheat, barley, beans, peanuts, almonds.

 Complex carbohydrates

-Complex carbohydrates are high in nutritional value and low in sugar.
-When they arrive, the body receives a long-lasting feeling of fullness and a large amount of energy.
+Complex carbohydrates have high nutritional value and low sugar content.
+When they are consumed, the body receives a long-lasting feeling of satiety and a large amount of energy.

 Foods high in complex carbohydrates are: